oalispahic/Marex/README.md

 * The lexer turns the raw soruce file into an array of Tokens
 * The parser is an LL1 parser that constructs an Abstract Syntax Tree (AST)
-* Interpreter walks the AST and executed directly
+* Interpreter walks the AST and executes directly

 ---